pabloelt/pabloelt.github.io/content/project/project7/index.md

 * <text style='color: #BBDEFC; font-weight: normal;'>Target for PD model:</text> This target is created by analyzing the 'estado' category.
 Records with values such as 'Charged Off', 'Does not meet the credit policy.
 Status: Charged Off', and 'Default' are considered defaults and are marked with a 'target_pd' of 1.
 The rest of records are marked with 0.
 In addition, this target is categorical so a supervised classifier machine learning model will be used.

-* <text style='color: #BBDEFC; font-weight: normal;'>LTarget for EAD model:</text> This target is determined by calculating the ratio between the outstanding amount and the original loan amount, as defined by the following formula:
+* <text style='color: #BBDEFC; font-weight: normal;'>Target for EAD model:</text> This target is determined by calculating the ratio between the outstanding amount and the original loan amount, as defined by the following formula:

 {{< math >}}
 $$